 - Manually via terminal connection:

-- SL commands
+- o SL commands

-- Automatically with password via Configuration Manager software (generates automatically the Main and Aux keys)
+- Automatically with password via SATEL SW tools (generates automatically the Main and Aux keys).

 It is recommended to set up a radio network with encryption enabled by using only one selected configuration way.
 The equivalency of the encryption keys between radio modems can be verified from the Key Hash -information field.
 Last 4 marks indicates the equivalency [0-9, A-F].